gopyc-code/cat-captcha/README.md

 - The corresponding rotated circular patch
 &nbsp;

-It predicts the correct rotation angle, allowing for the automatic reconstruction of the correctly aligned image.
+These images are processed separately by the CNN, after which the extracted features are combined into one tensor.
+The model predicts the correct rotation angle, allowing for the automatic reconstruction of the correctly aligned image.

 ## Dataset
 The project utilizes **2000 images** of cats and dogs from [Kaggle’s dataset](https://www.kaggle.com/datasets/abhinavnayak/catsvdogs-transformed).
 All images are sized at **224×224 pixels**, with the radius of the patch set to **40 pixels**.
 The angle changes from **0 to 360 degrees**.
 The target variable is represented as the sine and cosine of the angle to avoid discontinuity when transitioning from 360 to 0 degrees.